 Once the period of variation is determined, this information can be used to apply the test proposed in this work to determine whether the source of the light curve is a binary or a single MBH.
 Specifically, phase-folding the light curve over multiple cycles enhances the periodic features, reduces noise, and allows for a more accurate estimation of the delays between pairs of light curves and their associated uncertainties.
-Also, by phase-folding the light curve, it will be possible to determine whether the periodicity is physical or induced by noise
+Also, by phase-folding the light curve, it is possible to determine whether the periodicity is physical or induced by noise.

-In Figure \ref{fig:mediated_fluxes} we show the results of such procedure for a binary with $q=0.1,\ M=10^7 \ \mathrm{M_{\odot}},\ a=10^{-4.2} \ \mathrm{pc}$ observed for $5,\ 10$ and $20$ periods with the SNRs being respectively 181, 222, 242 (a binary with these parameters would merge in about $100 \ \mathrm{yr}$ thus it would be rarely observed).
-As can be seen, after phase-folding, the light curves become smoother, and uncertainties can be associated with them, allowing for the determination of errors in the measurement of the delays and of the $\chi$ parameter.
+In Figure \ref{fig:mediated_fluxes} we show the results of such a procedure for a binary with $q=0.1,\ M=10^7 \ \mathrm{M_{\odot}},\ a=10^{-4.2} \ \mathrm{pc}$ observed for $5,\ 10$, and $20$ periods, with the S/Ns being, respectively, 181, 222, and 242 (a binary with these parameters would merge in about $100 \ \mathrm{yr}$; thus, it would be rarely observed).
+As can be seen, after phase-folding the light curves become smoother, and uncertainties can be associated with them, allowing for the determination of errors in the measurement of the delays and of the $\chi$ parameter.

 From the plots, it is clear that the red and blue fluxes show a smoother behaviour compared to the ionising light curve.
 This is caused by the implementation we are using.
-As discussed in Section \ref{subsec:light_curves}, the red and blue light curves are computed from an emission line built as a sum of the contributions from each element of the BLR.
-In Section~\ref{subsec:single} we showed that each BLR element responds to the ionising flux emitted at a time that depends on the position of the element.
-This means that the red and blue flux already smooth the noisy continuum, explaining the behaviour shown in the light curves.
-In this implementation, we do not consider the effect of the signal-to-noise ratio due to the measurement noise of such a small part of the spectrum.
+As is discussed in Section~\ref{subsec:light_curves}, the red and blue light curves were computed from an emission line built as a sum of the contributions from each element of the BLR.
+In Section~\ref{subsec:BLR}, we showed that each BLR element responds to the ionising flux emitted at a time that depends on the position of the element.
+This means that the red and blue fluxes already smooth the noisy continuum, explaining the behaviour shown in the light curves.
+In this implementation, we did not consider the effect of the S/N due to the measurement noise of such a small part of the spectrum.
 Taking into account this effect, the uncertainties associated with the red and blue light curves are expected to increase.